51st Annual Reading and Writing Conference

-Kathy Ganske: Best Practices in Vocabulary Instructions: Considerations for K-3 This session will provide a synthesis of what we know about vocabulary learning—why vocabulary matters, how many words students need to know, how many they learn, and what it means to know a word.
+Kathy Ganske: Best Practices in Vocabulary Instruction: Considerations for K-3 This session will provide a synthesis of what we know about vocabulary learning—why vocabulary matters, how many words students need to know, how many they learn, and what it means to know a word.
 Also, evidence-based strategies and approaches for developing students’ vocabulary knowledge will be described, including leveraging the classroom as a community, teaching context clues and morphology, and leveraging word-study time to further students’ knowledge of academic vocabulary and multiple meanings of words.
 Classroom examples will be shared.
 Sponsored by: Guilford Press

 Wiley Blevins: Navigating Non-fiction (K-3) With the increased emphasis on informational text, this session examines how authors help readers organize their thinking when reading, understand new vocabulary, and increase their overall comprehension.
 It also examines how these techniques can be used by students to improve their writing about a nonfiction topic.
 Participants will explore the major text structures and text features, general tips for navigating this type of text, and ways to increase students’ independent reading of nonfiction.
 Sponsored by: Sadlier